-The SEC declared immediately effective a proposed Nasdaq rule change to delay the implementation (the “Delay Implementation”) of the previously approved Nasdaq rule change (the “April Rule Change”) to expedite delisting of securities with a closing bid price at or below $0.10 for 10 consecutive trading days during any bid price compliance period and that have had one or more reverse stock splits with a cumulative ratio of 1 for 250 or more shares over the prior two-year period (our previous Insight is available here).
+The SEC declared immediately effective a proposed Nasdaq rule change to delay the implementation (the “Delay Implementation”) of the previously approved Nasdaq rule change (the “April Rule Change”) to expedite delisting of securities with a closing bid price at or below $0.10 for 10 consecutive trading days during any bid price compliance period and that have had one or more reverse stock splits with a cumulative ratio of 1 for 250 or more shares over the prior two-year period.
 The April Rule Change modified existing Nasdaq listing rules to shorten compliance periods and permit earlier delisting and enhanced review procedures for securities in the categories set forth above.
 The April Rule Change originally would have been applicable for companies that first received notification of non-compliance after April 21, 2020.

 However, following the Delay Implementation, the April Rule Change will be applicable for companies that first received notification of non-compliance after September 1, 2020 – a substantial change of course by Nasdaq in light of the impact of the COVID-19 pandemic, including substantial declines in stock prices across Nasdaq-listed companies.
 In its filing, Nasdaq notes that it “does not believe it is appropriate to implement this new requirement . . . during a time when the U.S. and global equities markets have experienced unprecedented market-wide declines as a result of the ongoing spread of the COVID-19 virus and companies face highly unusual market conditions.”
 Pursuant to the Delay Implementation, Nasdaq will now implement the April Rule Change for companies that first receive notification of noncompliance with the bid price requirement on or after September 1, 2020.
 A company that receives notification of non-compliance prior to that date will not be subject to the rule change.